1. Please note that the area is covered by a Protection Order. A permit is required to fish.

 13. Anglers shall return to the water any fish less than nine inches in length, measured from the nose to the centre of the tail fork.

-14. Float Tubes are permitted except on lochs Awe and Druim Suardalain.
+14. Float Tubes are permitted except on lochs Awe and the Glen (Druim Suardalain).

 15. Use of personal engines is permitted except on the Glen Loch.